yurinevenchenov1970/NotesRealm/README.md

 It gives a possibility to create categories and notes within the categories.
-User can edit and delete notes.
+User can edit and delete notes and categories.
 Have a look at followed screencast to get an idea how does it work: